-The 2Gen Project is comprised of two foundational studies: (1) an implementation study (summarized in this report) and (2) an impact study (report to be published later in 2019).
-Specifically, the implementation study described herein documents the extent to which the 2Gen model is being followed in the 11 Colorado counties that are participating in the pilot study.
+The 2Gen Project is comprised of two foundational studies: (1) an implementation study (Part I of this report) and (2) an impact study (Part II of this report).

+The implementation study documents the extent to which the 2Gen model is being followed in the 11 Colorado counties that are participating in the pilot study.
 It should also be noted that the implementation study is an essential component of the second study, the impact study, as it identifies threats to the internal validity of the impact study and documents the level2 of 2Gen service delivery occurring within each participating county's CSS office.

+The impact study primarily documents changes in noncustodial parents' child support payment behaviors resulting from the implementation of the 2Gen model.

+This report includes:
-This implementation findings and lessons learned during the first eight months of implementing the 2Gen Project in 11 Colorado counties are summarized in this report.

-This report will be expanded later in 2019 to include the program effectiveness results of the impact study.
-The second component of the 2Gen Project, the impact study, is an 11-site randomized controlled trial intended to inform Colorado's long-term investment in CSS reform.3
+- Part I: Implementation findings and lessons learned during the first eight months of implementing the 2Gen Project in 11 Colorado counties (also released in an earlier version dated May 1, 2019). - Part II: The results of the impact study, the 11-site randomized controlled trial of the 2Gen Project intended to inform Colorado's long-term investment in CSS reform.3

-2 A full description of the three levels of 2Gen service delivery (Level 1, Level 2, Level 3) is provided in the document prepared by the Center for Policy Research in January 2018 and revised in January 2019, "2Gen Procedures: Integrating a Two-Generation Approach to Child Support Services - Colorado's Service Level Approach."
+2 A full description of the three levels of 2Gen service delivery (Level 1, Level 2, Level 3) is provided in the document prepared by the Center for Policy Research in January 2018 and revised in March 2019, "2Gen Procedures: Integrating a Two-Generation Approach to Child Support Services - Colorado's Service Level Approach."

-3 A full description of the forthcoming impact study is provided in the document prepared by the evaluation team in March 2018 entitled, "2Gen Child Support Services Evaluation Plan: A Randomized Control Trial and Process Evaluation Design."
+3 A full description of the impact study methodology is provided in the document prepared by the evaluation team in March 2018 entitled, "2Gen Child Support Services Evaluation Plan: A Randomized Control Trial and Process Evaluation Design."